Where May Padding Be Required Pals

 Can too much padding be a problem?

 Yes.
 In some cases, excessive padding can lead to instability.
 In sports, too much padding can restrict range of motion.
-In packaging, if there is too much "void fill" without structural support, the item may actually shift more, potentially leading to damage Small thing, real impact..
+In packaging, if there is too much "void fill" without structural support, the item may actually shift more, potentially leading to damage Most people skip this — try not to.
+Took long enough..

 What is the difference between cushioning and padding?